pabaq/CarND-Traffic-Sign-Classifier/README.md

     return x
 ````

-The output on the class samples shown above looks as follows:
+The output on the class samples shown above looks as follows

 ![][preprocessing]